gecio/gecio.github.io/docs/_imke/addons/cluster-autoscaler/index.en.md

 [...]
 ```

 As shown above, the MachineDeployment has been annotated with a minimum of 1 and a maximum of 5.
-Therefore the Autoscaler will consider only the annotated MachineDeployment on the Cluster.
+Therefore, the Autoscaler will consider only the annotated MachineDeployment on the Cluster.

 ## Delete Autoscaler